prof18/MoneyFlow/iosApp/Pods/Alamofire/README.md

 ### What logic belongs in a Router vs. a Request Adapter?

-Simple, static data such as paths, parameters and common headers belong in the `Router`.
-Dynamic data such as an `Authorization` header whose value can changed based on an authentication system belongs in a `RequestAdapter`.
+Simple, static com.prof18.moneyflow.data such as paths, parameters and common headers belong in the `Router`.
+Dynamic com.prof18.moneyflow.data such as an `Authorization` header whose value can changed based on an authentication system belongs in a `RequestAdapter`.

-The reason the dynamic data MUST be placed into the `RequestAdapter` is to support retry operations.
+The reason the dynamic com.prof18.moneyflow.data MUST be placed into the `RequestAdapter` is to support retry operations.
 When a `Request` is retried, the original request is not rebuilt meaning the `Router` will not be called again.
-The `RequestAdapter` is called again allowing the dynamic data to be updated on the original request before retrying the `Request`.
+The `RequestAdapter` is called again allowing the dynamic com.prof18.moneyflow.data to be updated on the original request before retrying the `Request`.

 ## Credits